layfellow/todoister/README.md

 The Todoister export command supports structured JSON or YAML with configurable depth for nested directories.

+> [!NOTE]
-See the User's Guide at [https://layfellow.net/todoister/](https://layfellow.net/todoister/) for a complete reference of the implemented commands.
+> See the User's Guide at [https://layfellow.net/todoister/](https://layfellow.net/todoister/) for a complete reference of the implemented commands.

 *Todoister is still a work in progress.
 More features like task editing, tag management, etc. coming soon.*